 On October 3, 2013, I decided to make an entrepreneurial jump.
 I resigned from a mid-size Kansas City law firm and became a full-time entrepreneur.
 I had spent years helping entrepreneurs and freelancers document their deals, minimize their risk, and maximize their chances of success.
 But I wanted to be on the other side of the table – the one making decisions and creating deals myself.

-Today I spend part of my time representing Kansas City startups, freelancers, and small businesses through Venture Legal and part of my time building Contract Canvas, a digital-contract platform for creative professionals.
+I sold my legal marketing company at the end of 2018 and today I spend part of my time representing Kansas City startups, freelancers, and small businesses through Venture Legal and part of my time building Contract Canvas, a digital-contract platform for creative professionals.
 I absolutely love working on two companies at the same time because it gives me the opportunity to do different things every day and the ability to provide incredibly practical advice to my law firm clients.

 A different approach: Forward-Thinking “Horseback Law”